farlee2121/FsSpec/doc/2022-06-05 Normalization Proof.md

 Due to commutativity, this is an exhaustive set of distinct cases.

 By induction any expression can substitute a variable for a two parameter sub-expression and still satisfy the theorem.
 Any boolean expression can be created by different combinations of these substitutions.
-Therefore any boolean expression can be reduced to a series of AND groups separated by OR operators.
+Therefore any combination of OR and AND expression can be reduced to a series of AND groups separated by OR operators.

-Therefore any
+NOT is also supported by De Morgan's, supposing were's ok with NOT operators for inverting some of our AND terms.

+All logical operations can be constructed from AND, OR, and NOT.
+Thus, any boolean expression can be reduced to the the specified form.

 QED